On ne change pas (song): Background and release

 After D'eux became the best-selling French-language album of all time, Dion reunited with Jean-Jacques Goldman to record another album together.
 S'il suffisait d'aimer was recorded between September 1997 and July 1998, and produced by Goldman and Erick Benzi.
-"On ne change pas", written by Goldman, was chosen as the third single.
-Commercially, it was released on 1 March 1999 in France and 15 March 1999 in Belgium.
-The song talks about childhood and adolescence, with lyrics saying that we do not change.
-Dion admitted that she still feels like a little girl from Charlemagne, Quebec.
-She often performed the song during her concerts.
+"On ne change pas", written by Goldman, was selected as the third single.
+It was released commercially on 1 March 1999 in France and 15 March 1999 in Belgium.
+The song reflects on childhood and adolescence, with lyrics expressing that people do not change.
+Dion has said that she still feels like a little girl from Charlemagne, Quebec.
+She performed the song frequently during her concerts.
 In 2005, it was included on her greatest hits album, On ne change pas.

 Commercial performance

-In Quebec, "On ne change pas" entered the chart on 27 February 1999, topped it for six weeks and spent 51 weeks there in total.
-In Europe, it reached numbers 11 in Poland, 16 in Belgium Wallonia and 17 in France.
-On the airplay charts in the last two countries, "On ne change pas" peaked at numbers 3 in Belgium Wallonia and 5 in France.
+In Quebec, "On ne change pas" entered the chart on 27 February 1999, topped it for six weeks, and spent 51 weeks there in total.
+In Europe, it reached number 11 in Poland, number 16 in Belgium's Wallonia, and number 17 in France.
+On the airplay charts in those two countries, "On ne change pas" reached number three in Wallonia and number five in France.
+It was certified gold in Canada.

 Music video

-"On ne change pas" music video was directed by Gilbert Namiand and released in March 1999.
-Dion's only appearance in the video is in the form of a photograph taken of her with her grade-school class at age eight.
-A second version of the video was later released, containing similar footage, but also featuring several scenes of Dion in the recording studio, as well as fragments from her previous music videos and concerts.
-In 2005, the original version of the video was included on Dion's greatest hits DVD collection, On ne change pas.
+The music video for "On ne change pas" was directed by Gilbert Namiand and released in March 1999.
+Dion appears only in a photograph taken of her with her grade-school class at age eight.
+A second version of the video was later released, using similar material but also including scenes of Dion in the recording studio, as well as fragments from her earlier music videos and concerts.
+In 2005, the original version was included on Dion's greatest hits DVD collection, On ne change pas.